JorgeCSH/NVim-config/README.md

 Anything used from another source will have its respective reference, as well as any suggestions if he likes the idea.

+Also, I use the Nvim "0 to LSP; Neovim RC From Scratch" video from ["ThePrimeagen"]("https://www.youtube.com/watch?v=w7i4amO_zaE") as a starter point.
 ## Final words
 Uh...for now I don't have any final words, so...yes, enjoy (or suffer) with my text editor.